LorentzaZweena/portal-web-landing-page/README.md

 - Thank you to all contributors who help improve this project!
 - Special thanks to the open-source community for providing helpful resources and tutorials.

----

-This `README.md` provides a comprehensive guide to the project, explaining its features, installation steps, and basic instructions for usage.
-You can customize the instructions further based on the specifics of your project.